Revised February 4th 2024

 Section 2.
 The nominees will be posted on the club’s webpage for all members to see no later than one (1) week after the nomination meeting.

 Section 3.
 Proxy votes will be allowed but must be received by the Secretary no later than the Friday before the election meeting to the Secretary only.
 Any votes sent either to board members or officers other than the Secretary will not be counted.
-The secretary will verify member is in good standing.
+The secretary will verify that the member is in good standing.
 The President or appointed board member or officer will verify proxy votes on the night of election to ensure members are not present to vote and are in good standing.
 Proxy votes must be sent either by letter, text, or email with the member’s name and votes for election.
 Member may vote for one (1) of each President, Vice President, Secretary, and Treasurer.
 Member may also enter no more than three (3) votes for board of directors.
 Member’s names will be blacked out so the vote remains secret but the secretary will retain these records.

 Section 4.
 The election will take place at the December meeting and will be run by the President.
 All votes present and proxy (received the Friday before) will be allowed at this time and counted.